-QAP-14

-Acceptance Inspection Equipment (AIE)
+QAP-14 Acceptance Inspection Equipment (AIE)

-- 1) The Supplier shall establish and maintain a documented system for the identification and approval of Acceptance Inspection Equipment (AIE), to include the verification of inspection equipment necessary to meet all purchase order requirements. - 2) Suppliers are responsible to purchase and maintain inspection equipment to satisfy purchase order requirements. - 3) A listing of all AIE, including a one-time submittal of gage drawings and of all inspection equipment to be used in the final acceptance of all listed Classification of Defects (critical, special, major and minor) shall be submitted to the Buyer for approval sixty (60) days prior to anticipated use for scheduled production, including First Article samples.
-AIE and AAIE submissions shall be in accordance with DI-RELI-80322 unless directed otherwise by Buyer. - 4) Two (2) separate AIE lists are required: One AIE List for inspection of critical, special, and major characteristics and a second AIE List for inspection of minor characteristics.
+- 1) The Supplier shall establish and maintain a documented system for the identification and approval of Acceptance Inspection Equipment (AIE), to include the verification of inspection equipment necessary to meet all purchase order requirements. - 2) AIE List: A listing of all AIE, including a one-time submittal of gage drawings and of all inspection equipment to be used in the final acceptance of all listed Classification of Defects (criticals, specials, majors and minors) shall be submitted to the Buyer for approval sixty (60) days prior to anticipated use for scheduled production, including First Article samples.
+This is to allow sufficient time for Buyer review and approval (may require up to 15 days), and USG review and approval (may require up to 45 days).

+Two (2) separate AIE lists are required: One AIE List for inspection of critical, special, and major characteristics and a second AIE List for inspection of minor characteristics.
 Each AIE List shall include the following:

-a) ITEM: Part number of the Item to be inspectedb) SPECIFICATION: Item Specification of the part to be inspected.
+a) ITEM: Part number of the Item to be inspected

+b) SPECIFICATION: Item Specification of the part to be inspected.

 c) DEFECT CODE: List the Critical, Special, Major, and Minor defect codes as listed in the item specification.
 For example, C1 (Critical), 101 (Major), Spl A d) CHARACTERISTIC: List characteristic as listed in the item specification.
-For example,
+For example, e) METHODS: List inspection equipment type, brand/model, measuring capacity/units, if commercial equipment, Supplier drawing number/revision.
+All AIE entries should include the statement "or equivalent".